Academic Rules Petition

 Concurrent Degree Candidates

 Students may receive a maximum of 2 units of academic credit for participation on law journals, 1 unit per semester for up to two semesters during their second or third year of school.
-Students may receive up to 3 units of academic credit for moot court competitions (including the McBaine Competition) and up to 6 credits for student teaching (including positions on the Board of Advocates, as ASP tutors and as Legal Research & Writing student instructors).
+Students may receive up to 3 units of academic credit for moot court competitions (including the McBaine Competition) and up to 3 credits for positions on the Board of Advocates.
+See Rule 3.1 and Rule 5.

 Enrolling in a Course or Program at Another Law School